Coronavirus Update:What patients and families need to know

 We currently serve over 300 teen-headed families at four primary care locations.

 We enroll young parents up to 18 years old and offer health care and related services through age 21 for teen parents and your children.
 The program provides these services once your baby is born.

 - Care for asthma, mental health and obesity

 - Case management

 - Gynecologic care

-Compared to city and national averages, teen parents who are enrolled in this program are more likely to be in school, more likely to graduate from high school, and much less likely to become pregnant again.
-In addition, their children have higher immunization rates and increased enrollment in Head Start.
+Compared to city and national averages, teen parents who are enrolled in this program are more likely to be in school, more likely to graduate from high school and are less likely to become pregnant again.
+In addition, children have higher immunization rates and increased enrollment in Head Start.

 If you are a provider and would like to refer a patient to the program, please complete our form for parents age 18 and younger, after the delivery of their baby.
 Teen parents who would like to join our program may also fill out the form for themselves.
 A social worker from the program will contact you to schedule an appointment.

 If you have questions, please contact Christiana Jolda at 202-476-6923 or email us.